shivakrishnaah/s3-plugin/README.md

 Notes
 =====

-* Only the basename of source files is use as the object key name, an option to include the path name relative to the workspace should probably added.
+* Only the basename of source files is used as the object key name, an option to include the path name relative to the workspace should probably be added.

 Acknowledgements
 ================

-* The Hudson scp plugin author for providing a great place to start copy/pasting from
+* The Hudson scp plugin author for providing a great place to start copy/pasting from.
 * http://github.com/stephenh/hudson-git2 - for this README.markdown
-template and a great git plugin for hudson
+template and a great git plugin for hudson.
 * jets3t - http://jets3t.s3.amazonaws.com/index.html